Gwinnett County Violent Crimes Attorney

 The burden of proof lies with the state of Georgia when prosecutors pursue a conviction.
 This means the prosecutor must prove the accused committed the crime beyond a reasonable doubt.
 As the defendant, you don’t have to prove anything.
 You do need a skilled attorney to identify weaknesses in the prosecutor’s case and explain them to a jury.

 We represent clients charged with violent crimes that include:

 - Aggravated robbery

 - Armed robbery

 A conviction for a violent crime can affect you for many years or the rest of your life, depending on the specific charges.
+You could be facing substantial prison time, large fines and more.
 After your prison sentence and probation are completed, you may find it difficult to secure housing, find a job, and pursue your career and higher education goals.
 We fight hard to protect you from conviction and defend your rights throughout the process.

 Armed Robbery Sentence in GA

 Under Georgia law (§ 16-8-41), a person commits armed robbery when taking property from another person, with the intent to commit theft, while using an offensive weapon or device having the appearance of a weapon.
 The penalties can include: